dankelley/oce/cran-comments.md

 # Submission of 1.7-1

-This submission addresses two problems seen in CRAN checks of 1.7-0:
+This submission addresses three problems seen in CRAN checks of 1.7-0:

 1. Fix CRAN check warning about 2 uninitialized variables on r-devel-linux-x86_64-debian-gcc.
 (We thank K. Hornik, for an email dated